sfrezefo/proxysql/README.md

 monitoruser@mysqlpaasreplica2 if connecting to mysqlpaasreplica2.mysql.database.azure.com
 </pre>

-you can set a global variable that will automatically the
+you can set a global variable that will automatically activate this feature.

 To activate the Azure specific behavior when using Azure Database for MySQL / MariaDB:
 <pre lang="bash" cssfile="another_style" >